Scaarus/nativedb/ped/SetPedHelmetPropIndex.md

 Sets the helmet prop index to be used instead of default, -1 uses default.
 This can't be set if the ped has a helmet on already.

-In MP this is can only be used for the bikequad helmets bought in a shop.
+In MP this is can only be used for the bike/quad helmets bought in a shop.